edgeandnode/subscription-payments/graph-subscriptions-api/datasource/README.md

 #[tokio::main]
 async fn main() -> anyhow::Result<()> {
-  // instantiate the datasource instance, and begin consuming data from the kafka logs consumer and storing in memory let subscriptions_datasource = GraphSubscriptionsDatasource::create_with_datasource_redis(
+  // instantiate the datasource instance, and begin consuming data from the kafka logs consumer and storing in a redis database instance let subscriptions_datasource = GraphSubscriptionsDatasource::create_with_datasource_redis(
     "localhost:9092".parse::<Url>().unwrap(),
     String::from("graph_subscription_log_group"),